mining-design-decisions/maestro-ArchUI/flask/README.md

 # Using this project
 Launching the web server needs to be done through commandline.
 Open a command terminal in the root directory of this project.

-## First time running
+## First time running - Install

 First, ensure that you have a suitable Python version installed: as noted below in this document, the only version that will be able to run this project correctly is 3.10.
+The developer used 3.10.0 to be exact.

 You can check your current Python version with `python -V`.